miklosduma/dita_link_validator/README.md

   * termcolor - `pip install termcolor`

 ## Expected ditamap structure
-All external links should be added to the ditamap as keys.
+_Add all external links to the ditamap as keys._

 The script:
-1. Takes all first level `topicref` children from a ditamap
+1. Takes all first level `topicref` children of a ditamap
-2. Keeps only the ones that have `scope="external"` on them
+2. Keeps only the ones that have the `format="html"` attribute
-3. Retrieves the links from `hrefs` and pings them
+3. Retrieves the links from the `href` attributes and pings them
-> It is best to have a separate ditamap for storing links.
+> It is best to keep all external links in a separate ditamap.
 ```xml
 <map>
   <title>Test Links Map</title>